Harry and Meghan's decision divides opinion in London

 Prince Harry and Meghan Markle blindsided the queen, analyst saysJan.
 9, 202002:57

-The royal couple said they would take a revised media approach to ensure diverse and open access of their work" in their statement, which was criticized by industry guild, the National Union of Journalists.
+The royal couple said they would take a revised media approach to ensure diverse and open access to their work" in their statement, which was criticized by the National Union of Journalists.

 “They’ve received a lot of criticism, so you really can’t blame them.
 Meghan has gotten a lot of hate from the media, and it makes sense they want privacy, especially now that they have a young child,” Mercer, 27, said.